zwettemaan/CEPSparker/ReadMe.md

 Allow the script to run (be careful - the buttons are positioned in unexpected places and it is easy to get confused and click 'Cancel' button without noticing).

+You will need to close the Terminal window afterwards.

+This script will set the CEP debug flag, which allows you to run the extension without having a proper code signature.

-This script set up a subfolder of
+Then the script will create a subfolder for the extension in

     ~/Library/Application Support/Adobe/CEP/extensions

-In this subfolder, a number of symbolic links will be created that lead back to the source code folder for the panel.
+In this subfolder, a number of symbolic links will be created that lead back to the source folders for the panel.

 This approach avoids making extra copies of the extension source code.

-There is only one copy of the source code files in existence, and it is 'hot-linked' to the Adobe extensions folder.
+There is only one copy of the source code files in existence, and it is 'hot-linked' to the Adobe extensions folder, so the target app will load the extension when it is restarted.

 Launch your target application and check under 'Window - Extensions'.